silvandeleemput/memcnn/README.rst

 |              164       |    164                   |   1704154            |         1983786      |            6.8         |    7.9                   |   2452.8             |             432.7    |
 +------------------------+--------------------------+----------------------+----------------------+------------------------+--------------------------+----------------------+----------------------+

-The `ResNet` model is the conventional Risidual Network implementation in PyTorch, while the RevNet model uses the `Reversible Block` to achieve memory savings.
+The `ResNet` model is the conventional Residual Network implementation in PyTorch, while the RevNet model uses the `memcnn.InvertibleModuleWrapper` to achieve memory savings.

 Works using MemCNN
 ------------------